crazoter/My-Docs/docs/manga_reviews.md

 * Completed
 * **Summary**: Humans using swords and mystical breathing techniques to kill demons.
 * **Worth reading**: Nice series, but repetitive progression (fight big bad, defeat big bad, find out that big bad had tragic past that turned him into a demon, repeat.
 Maybe kill off a main character or two while you're at it).
+  * Fight scenes are generally nice to read and watch.
   * Anime adaptation is really good.
 Like, **really** good.
   * Final fight scenes don't have enough people in the battle; feels like a 1v1 as opposed to army of demon slayers vs army of demons.
   * Ending feels rushed and it is very disappointing imo.
 Feels like a plot cop out.
 It doesn't make the *entire* manga bad, but it just gives it a bad aftertaste.